RebRut03/Election_Analysis2/README.md

 - County with Largest Number of Votes:
   - Denver
-  - I created an if statement to come up with the county with the largest number of votes.
+  - An if statement was created to show Denver county residents cast the largest number of votes.
     `if (county_vote_count > largest_turnout_votes):
             largest_turnout_votes = county_vote_count
             largest_turnout_county = county_name`